-This simple guide will help you create an effective SWMP, whether you are required to have one by law, it is requested by your client or planning authority, or you just want to follow industry good practice.
+This simple guide will help you create an effective SWMP, whether it is requested by your client or planning authority, or you just want to follow industry good practice.

 Follow the steps to prepare your plan and put it into practice.
 Once you have developed your plan, you can use the checklist in part three of this guide to make sure you've covered all areas.